- 0.1 CBD Oil Side Effects: Introduction

 Vomiting is a rare side effect of CBD oil.
 A study from 2011 on rats discovered that cannabinoids reduce vomiting because of how it affects the CB1 receptors.
 Keep in mind that CBD reduces nausea by interacting with CB 1 receptors as well.
 However, in rare cases where vomiting occurs, patients should evaluate their entire diet.
 Vomiting can result from a lot of factors, including nausea.
 So, using CBD to reduce nausea may have caused the vomiting to begin with.

 The potential side effects of CBD may not be as severe as the effects which result from most medical treatments or drugs, like opiates.
-This is why CBD can be a powerful treatment to some medical conditions.
+This is why CBD can be a powerful treatment for some medical conditions.
 CBD can help different cases, including extreme conditions such as cancer, tumors, and seizure.
 Present studies show that CBD can help with different types of symptoms or issues.
 Also, the current benefits of CBD oil outweigh the possible side effects of CBD oil entirely.

 Iffland, K., & Grotenhermen, F. (2017).
 An Update on Safety and Side Effects of Cannabidiol: A Review of Clinical Data and Relevant Animal Studies.
 Cannabis and cannabinoid research, 2(1), 139–154. https://doi.org/10.1089/can.2016.0034